-The lines from Cowper's "The Poplar Field" (1784) present a reflective sadness without any concern to protect it.
-In his book, Romantic Ecology (1991), Jonathan Bate sums up the romantic notion of Nature, which depicts a recluse or retreat to the countryside to discover the bonding through excursion in the wild and contemplation.
+The lines from Cowper's "The Poplar Field", (1784) present a reflective sadness without any concern to protect it.
+Jonathan Bate in his book, Romantic Ecology (1991), sums up the romantic notion of Nature, which depicts recluse or retreat to the countryside to discover the bonding through excussion in the wild and contemplation.
 The Marxist ecology highlights the ambiguous position of Nature: mystification and exploitation binary or the ecocentric and anthropocentric binary, which the Romantics evade.
-Unfortunately, Jonathan Bate does not elaborate upon this problematic position of Nature.
+Jonathan Bate does not elaborate upon this problematic postion of Nature.

-The American pastoral artists pivot around wilderness and quest narratives.
+The Amercian pastoral pivotes around wilderness and quest narratives.
 We all know that the transcendentalist philosopher, H.D.
-Thoreau, is one of the key figures of American pastoralism.
-Lawrence Buell, in one of his seminal works, The Environmental Imagination (1995), says that Nature is a part of "the American national ego" (Buell 1995: 33).
+Thoreau, is one of the key figures of American pastoral.
+Lawrence Buell, in one of his seminal works, The Environmental Imagination, (1995), says that Nature is a part of "the American national ego" (Buell 1995: 33).
 According to Buell, "it is synonymous with the idea of (re) turn to a less urbanized more 'natural' state of existence" (ibid 31).
-He finds Thoreau's Walden as "an economic and spiritual experiment," which prepares the ground for serious ecocritical concerns in the U.S. (ibid 145).
-He also traces Thoreau's growth from an anthropocentric transcendentalist to an inclusive biocentric prophet.
-Then he further discusses the four ways to prevent environmental apocalypticism: interrelatedness, biotic egalitarianism, magnification, and conflation.
-All these are possible if there is a transformation of human consciousness, in Buell's words, a change in "public attitudes" (ibid 301).
-However, his overall assessment of Thoreau is that he is a "literary naturalist" sans any radical attitude: "Thoreau's appeal to American readers was based much more on the domesticated image of him as literary naturalist than the image of him as economic/political radical" (ibid 9).
-Despite his moderate attitude, the importance of Walden is undeniable because it raises the ethical question of human and nonhuman conflict and challenges the American gospel of abundance through his essay "Economy."
+He finds Thoreau's Walden, as "an economic and spiritual experiment', which prepares the ground for serious ecocritical concerns in the US (ibid 145).
+He traces Thoreau's growth from an anthropocentric transcendentalist to an inclusive biocentric prophet and then he further discusses the four ways to prevent environmental apocalypticism: interrelatedness, biotic egalitarianism, magnification and conflation.
+All these are possible if there is a transformation of human consciousness, in Buell's words, change in "public attitudes" (ibid 301).
+However, his overall assessment of Thoreau is that he is a "literary naturalist" sans any radical attitude: "Thoreau's appeal to American readers was based much more on the domesticated image of him as literary naturalist than the image of him as economic / political radical" (ibid 9).
+Despite his moderate attitude, the importance of Walden is undeniable because it raises the ethical question of human and non-human conflict and challenges the American gospel of abundance through his essay "Economy".

-However, the American pastoral, in Lawrence Buell's words, from "American Pastoral Ideology Reappraised", (1989) is a "liminal site for male fulfillment" (Buell 1998 :2).
-In the same essay, he quotes Annette Kolodny to exemplify this: "the wilderness quest narrative from Cooper to Melville to Twain as the core of the American novelistic tradition marginalises women's fiction and women's history" (ibid).
-Buell rightly points out the exclusive view of American pastoralism pivoting around androcentric dualism, or we can say that it offers a masculinist vision of pastoralism based on exclusive principle.
-In the end, one can say that the first stage is concerned with varied types of representation of the green world.
+However, the American pastoral, in Lawrence Buell's words, from "American Pastoral Ideology Reappraised", (1989) is a liminal site for male fulfilment".
+In the same essay, he quotes Annette Kolodny to exemplify this: "the wilderness quest narrative from Cooper to Melville to Twain as the core of the American novelistic tradition marginalises women's fiction and women's history" (Buell 1998 :2).
+Buell rightly points out the exclusive view of American pastoralism pivoting round androcentric dualism or we can say that it offers a masculinist vision of pastoralism based on exclusive principle.
+In the end, one can say that the first satge is concerned with varied types of representation of the green world.

-The Second Stage of Ecocriticism
+The Second Stage of Ecocriticism:

-This stage invites nature-oriented nonfiction into the mainstream discourse, and the writers like H.D.
-Thoreau, John Burroughs, John Muir, Rachel Carson, and Aldo Leopold take centre stage.
-For example, Burroughs, in his essay entitled "The Art of Seeing Things" from John Burrough's America, explains the value of observation:
+This stage invites nature-oriented nonfcition in the mainstream discourse and the writers like H.D.
+Thoreau, John Burroughs, John Muir, Rachel Carson and Aldo Leopold take the centre stage.
+Burroughs in his essay entitled "The Art of Seeing Things" from John Burrough's America explains the value of observation: